krystianslowik/trustedshops-typescript-sdk/README.md

 ## Event Management

-The Trusted Shops SDK provides methods to create and manage events associated with customer transactions.
+The TrustedShops SDK provides methods to create and manage events associated with customer transactions.
 Below are the key methods related to event management.

 ### `triggerEvent`